-Louisiana DWI First Offense
+Louisiana First Offense DWI Laws

 A person can be arrested on a first offense DWI charge in Louisiana for driving a motor vehicle while their ability to safely operate that vehicle has been impaired by the consumption of alcohol or drugs.
 Or for driving with a blood alcohol concentration level of .08% or greater.